Borders & Southern led peers Rockhopper Exploration and Falkland Oil & Gas in a downward spiral this week.

 Further investment opportunities:

-> Roland owns shares in Lansdowne Oil & Gas but does not own any of the other shares mentioned in this article.
+> Roland owns shares in Falkland Oil & Gas but does not own of the other shares mentioned in this article.